Miami Car Accident Lawyer

 Hire a Miami Car Accident Lawyer

-If you where involved in a car accident in Miami or nearby counties you may want the help of a personal injury lawyer.
+If you were involved in a car accident in Miami or nearby counties you may want the help of a Miami car accident lawyer.
 The following info will help answer some of the more common questions that car accident victims usually need answers to.

 Nevertheless, due to the high population of the Miami metro area, traffic accident numbers pile up quickly.
 In fact, Miami-Dade County sees more than 50,000 accidents a year, including around 300 fatalities.
 If the odds have caught up with you, you have my condolences.
 If you believe that the accident was someone else’s fault, however, I might be able to do far more than sympathize with you

-What a Personal Injury Lawyer Can Do for You
+What a Miami Car Accident Lawyer Can Do for You

 - Gathering admissible evidence.
 In a lawsuit or in settlement negotiations, the truth only matters to the extent that you can prove it with admissible evidence!